Mont Blanc TMB Circuit

 No matter where we take you, food is an important component of any No Roads Expeditions trip.
 Europe is no exception.

 With our fully supported trips, our driver will supply us with fresh Muesli and breads etc each day for breakfast.
 For lunches we will be provided with delicious cheeses, meats, salads and more, all supplemented by our support team or hot meals at selected Refuges along the way.
-Even a bottle of red or white will greet us at the end of the day.
 Now that is trekking in style!

 Breakfast : Coffee, tea, yoghurt, cereal, fresh fruit, bread and conserves.